RaiderSoft/AquiLLM/README.md

    ```
    http://localhost:8080
    ```
-5. Log in with a SOU or UCLA email
+5. Log in with your superuser credentials

 ### Step 6: Stopping AquiLLM